Do you ever get that feeling, when going into a store, of being overwhelmed by the choices?

 Though, unlike Asana, both Premium and Enterprise plans get access to 24/7 support.
 The Standard plan gets you 9/5 support.

 Ironically enough, although it’s more difficult to learn, Jira offers a lot less in terms of learning materials.
-Therefore, the point goes to Asana.
+While it is still stingy with 24/7 support, Asana is the better option for most users with regards to customer service.

 Asana has acquired over 10 security certifications, including: